 FR-723.
 We need the following pieces of data in order to know whether or not to trigger a DOS case: Block Archive Retrieval Date, Surgery Date, Hospitalization Status (Inpatient, Outpatient, Non-hospital patient), Signature Date, Discharge Date (Inpatient only).

 FR-724.
-If the Bill To value is Medicare and we are missing any of the data mentioned in FR-723, we will open up a DOS Missing Data case.
+Given that the requisition is not associated with a study (or is associated with a study on our list of Medicare DOS studies), and the Bill To value is Medicare and we are missing any of the data mentioned in FR-723, when the user presses Intake Complete, then we will open up a DOS Missing Data case

 FR-725.
 The DOS Missing Data case will appear in a queue specified in the application configuration file.
 The production queue will be the Omaha Missing Data queue.